benmclaren/personal-site/ben_personal_site/content/articles/railsseo.md

 ```
 In our example or the review website we can take the `id` of the review and convert it to a string so that we can use it in the url.

 Next, we want to add some information.
-We can do this by using an + sign and we are going to have a "-" here.
+We can do this by using a '+' sign and we are going to have a "-" here.
 Then we can have the title of the page we are on.
-WE can get this using the word `title` which we are able to access as we are inside the model.
+We can get this using the word `title` which we are able to access as we are inside the model.

-Now as it stands the url will change to include the title but the spaces will be filled with '%' and it does not look that great.
+Now, as it stands the url will change to include the title but the spaces will be filled with '%' and it does not look that great.
 To change this we can change it into a parameter by using  `.parameterize` on the title.
 What this will do is get rid of the spaces, uppercased letters, slashes etc which makes the URL hard to read and will convert it into a much more friendly and cleaner URL.

 ```Ruby
 def to_param